qtumproject/qtumcore-lib/docs/index.md

 ## Principles

-Bitcoin is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the Bitcoin network allows for highly resilient bitcoin infrastructure, and the developer community needs reliable, open-source tools to implement bitcoin apps and services.
-Bitcore provides a reliable API for JavaScript apps that need to interface with Bitcoin.
+QTUM is a powerful new peer-to-peer platform for the next generation of financial technology.
+The decentralized nature of the QTUM network allows for highly resilient QTUM infrastructure, and the developer community needs reliable, open-source tools to implement QTUM apps and services.
+Bitcore provides a reliable API for JavaScript apps that need to interface with QTUM.

 To get started, just `npm install bitcore` or `bower install bitcore`.